 If any readers from any of these countries would like to post additional information or personal stories of conversion, that would be fabulous.
 Just add them to the comments, and I will link them into the article.

 Missionaries have proselyted in the India subcontinent as early as the 1860s, but only recently has the church had a permanent presence in India.
 The India Bangalore Mission was created in January of 1993 (October 1993 Liahona).
-Now there are nearly 12,700 members in India (MormonNewsRoom).
+Now there are nearly 12,700 members in 2 missions in India (MormonNewsRoom, accessed March 2017).

 Although the church was established in South Africa in 1853, the gospel was not preached to black Africans until after the revelation on the priesthood (Gospel Pioneers in Africa, August 1990 Ensign).